Behold our FTC disclosure masterpiece here. Updated Dec 4, 2025, this article contains one or more maps ...

 This route will take you through the towns of Morris, Seneca, Marseilles and Ottawa.

-I always stressed trying to find my turn at Gentleman Road on the return trip.
-My curiosity to find out "what's up that hill?" at Fosse Road (N 2650th Road) was answered by "not much" but there are a few nice curves until there are not and avoiding the chaos of Ottawa is what I prefer.
-I also found that the view coming down off that hill on Fosse Road, overlooking the fields along Route 71, with the Illinois River in the background is one of my favorites.
+I always stressed about trying to find my turn at Gentleman Road on the return trip.
+My curiosity to find out "what's up that hill?" at Fosse Road (N 2650th Road) led to the answer "not much," but you get a few nice curves before they disappear and I prefer to avoid the chaos of Ottawa.
+I also found that the view coming down off that hill on Fosse Road, overlooking the fields along Route 71, with the Illinois River in the background, is one of my favorites.

 Speaking of preferences, I like to get an early start and get my breakfast in Morris.
-It's an old town (1849) with lots of character and characters.
+It's an old town (1849) with lots of character-and characters.
 It checks a lot of boxes for criteria of small town America.
-Armstrong Street can be utilized to avoid the main drag ... but why?
+You can use Armstrong Street to avoid the main drag ... but why?
 I see a lot of Harleys in front of bars in Morris that probably have good food but I opt for the local flavor.
-Places like the step back in time at Weitz Cafe or the surprisingly authentic Tobby's Mexi-Mart and Restaurant are examples.
+Places like the step back in time at Weitz Cafe or the surprisingly authentic Tobby's Mexi-Mart and Restaurant are good examples.
 They're both on Liberty Street.
 There's also a bevy of other good eats and treats.

 Classic Car Night